 Adding Supplements – How Much Is Enough?

 Thomas suggests sticking to the daily value listed on the label of 100 percent.

 “The most common misconception is that the daily value is a minimum amount to prevent deficiency, but that amount is actually set high so it will meet the needs of 98 percent of the population,” said Thomas.
 “For example, you only need 10 mg of vitamin C a day to prevent scurvy, but the daily value for adults is set to 90 mg a day – nine times higher.”

 Thomas also encourages looking for good quality supplements.
 Those that have a seal from independent testing facilities such as the USP, NSF or Consumerlab.com, or are listed on the Consumerlab.com website are your best bet.

 “Consumerlab.com reports that one in four supplements has some sort of quality problem – wrong ingredient, wrong amount, contamination, won’t dissolve so the body can use it, and so on,” said Thomas.
 “Herbal supplements are even more problematic, with 40 percent of them having quality concerns.
 Weight loss supplements are the worst: Half of those are poor quality.
 People have gotten sick and even died from taking weight loss supplements.”

-However supplements are still an easy way to make up for nutrients that may be missing from your diet.
-Thomas shares these three supplement recommendations for Oregonians:
+However, supplements are still an easy way to make up for nutrients that may be missing from your diet.
+Thomas recommends three supplements for Oregonians:

 It is very important to share which vitamins and supplements you are taking with your doctor and have the information recorded in your medical record, even if you only take them occasionally.
 Supplements can interfere with medication, surgery and even regular nutrition.